yktoo/yktoo.com/content/blog/0216/index.en.md

 tags: ["Apple", "DIY", "electronics", "gadgets", "hardware", "iMac", "USB"]
 ---

-I've been looking for quite a while for a USB hub that would match the design of my [iMac][post:120].
+I've been looking for quite a while for a USB hub that would match the design of my [iMac]({{< relref "/blog/0120" >}}).
 For those who own an iMac a USB hub is a must-have, since Apple have moved all available ports, including even the headphone one, to its back side.
 Which is in my opinion a typical example of design gone totally wrong.

 <!--more-->